- Marvel at a building that could only be described as the beautiful lovechild of a church, a temple and a theater

 In a city famous for its World War II monuments and museums, the Alte Nationalgalerie is a welcome (and sometimes needed) stop for some good old art.

-Skip the ticket counter and show your smartphone ticket at the entrance.
+Skip the ticket line, show your smartphone ticket at the entrance and walk right in.

 - 10:00 - 18:00, Thursday till 20:00